belgattitude/soluble-japha/README.md

 ## Use cases

-Whenever you need to communicate transparently with the JVM, more specifically with its rich set of libraries *(i.e. Jasper Reports, Apache POI, iText, PDFBox, Machine Learning...)* or simply establish a bridge whenever a pure-PHP alternative does not exists, reveals itself nonviable or just for the fun :)
+Whenever you need to communicate transparently with the JVM, more specifically with its rich set of libraries *(i.e. Jasper Reports, POI, iText, PDFBox, Android, Machine Learning...)* or simply establish a bridge whenever a pure-PHP alternative does not exists, reveals itself nonviable or just for the fun :)